Changing Parenting Plan to Sole Custody in Florida

 From what you wrote it sounds like you are the custodial parent and are already making all or almost all of the childcare decisions.

-It may be the best path for you, to petition the court to modify your parenting plan so that you are formally granted the authority you are already exercising.
 The fact that your child's father lives outside of the country may be persuasive enough to convince the judge that you need to be granted sole parental responsibility and decision making authority.

 But, it may not be necessary to petition for sole parental responsibility, as this is for extreme cases where supervised visitation is often requested.